fbpx

 The pumping heart of your pool is also its liver.
 OK, that sounds a little weird.
 But think about it: your pool pump draws water keeps your water circulating, like your heart does with your blood.
 Your pool filter clears dirt and other contaminants from your water just like your liver filters last night’s cheese fries from your blood.

 Both protect you and your pool from harm.
-Without a functioning filter system, your pool will soon be a cloudy, polluted, and unswimmable mess.
+Without a functioning filter system, your pool will soon be cloudy, polluted, and unswimmable.

 Depending on your setup, you might have a cartridge filter, a sand filter, a diatomaceous earth (D.E.) filter.
 Or, if you have a salt water system, a salt water chlorinator.